Live in Berlin (Rozz Williams album)

-Live in Berlin is the first live album by American musician Rozz Williams, formerly of deathrock band Christian Death.
+Live in Berlin is the first live album by the American musician Rozz Williams, formerly of the deathrock band Christian Death.
 It was released by Triple X Records on February 15, 2000.
 Musically, the album is a lot heavier than many of Williams's other releases, with a sound similar to the Spiders from Mars or the New York Dolls.
-It was recorded in October 1993, shortly before the formation of Daucus Karota.
-The album includes songs which had never before been released.
+It was recorded in October 1993, shortly before the CD/Vinyl release of Daucus Karota.
+The album includes songs that had never before been released.